List of the oldest Scout groups: United States

 A claimant for first Boy Scout Troop in the United States is in Wayne PA in 1909.
 Troop Paoli 1 was organized by Rev. Horace Walton in 1909 after he went to England and was fascinated by Lord Baden Powell.
-When the Boy Scouts of America was incorporated, they were one of the first one's to register.
+When the Boy Scouts of America was incorporated, they were one of the first troops to register.
 Troop Paoli 1 is the longest continuously running Boy Scout Troop in the country, not pausing during World War II.
-Paoli 1 is recognized by there odd uniforms.
-They were the old military surplus wool uniforms.
-One of there favorite saying is "Real men wear wool".
+Paoli 1 is recognized by their odd uniforms.
+They wear the old military surplus wool uniforms.
 Paoli Troop 1 is currently based out of Wayne PA.